How to implement CRM at lightning speed

 - Seamless integration — ensuring consistency by integrating different areas of your business to achieve a single customer view.

 Poor data administration is more than often a by-product of a failing or underperforming CRM.
 It is time to clean up your data.

 You should expect to dedicate sufficient time to data cleansing, eradicating duplicate data, and identifying areas where data administration has failed.
 This will make data mapping far easier for your implementation team, as you can’t expect them to understand where and how your data is housed if you don’t understand that yourself.

 The first thing you need to understand is that CRM adoption is not an IT project, rather a business transformation process.
 It is a team effort, and you need everyone to be involved.
 Without true buy-in from everyone ranging from an administrative assistant to a CEO, you run the risk of merely adopting a very expensive spreadsheet.

 We suggest establishing regular communication to set out the implementation roadmap and update the team on any changes to timescales.
 It’s a good idea to appoint platform ambassadors – individuals who will drive adoption by showcasing good data administration practices and work with team members who have issues with the new system.

-While involving your existing staff is essential, you also need to be realistic about the skills you have in-house and which professionals you need to bring in to ensure the implementation is a success.
-Along with experts who will build the foundations of your new system and seamlessly integrate the different areas of your business, you also need to engage professionals who can train your staff to use the new system, particularly if you are adopting a custom CRM solution.
+According to the recent info, CRM implementation projects are prone to a 37.5% budget overrun.
+In order not to go beyond the limits of the implementation budget, you need to be realistic about the skills you have in-house and which professionals you need to bring in to ensure the implementation is a success.
+Along with experts who will build the foundations of your new system and seamlessly integrate the different areas of your business, you also need to engage professionals who can teach your staff to use the new system, particularly if you are adopting a custom CRM solution

 As mentioned above, choosing the right implementation partner is important.
 This isn’t going to be a two-week project, and therefore it’s essential you select a CRM consulting partner with experience in your industry.